This is our unique Signature Tour

 - personal laundry

 - optional activities mentioned in the itinerary

 - items of a personal nature (toiletries, camera batteries, souvenirs)

 - travel insurance

 - medical vaccinations, malaria prophylaxis, treatment etc

-There are many possible extensions you can add on, such as:
+We can adjust the route, activities and type of accommodation according to your requirements, interestes and budget.
+There are many possible EXTENSIONS you can add on, such as:

 - Mabira and Budongo Forests

 You can also opt to spend longer in Teso to experience and learn more about the way of life, agriculture, schools, culture and much more.
-Other ACTIVITIES IN TESO could include canoe trips, birds (including the rare and prehistoric-looking Shoebill in the swamps), rock scrambling, hiking, walking tours to learn more about crops, cultivation and food processing.
+Look at what other ACTIVITIES IN TESO are available, which could include canoe trips, birding (including the rare and prehistoric-looking Shoebill in the swamps), rock scrambling, hiking, walking or cycling tours and home visits to learn more about crops, cultivation and food processing.